The laws and rights of prisoners and Prison Law

 Reasonable Compromise of Prisoner Rights

-Under the European Convention on Human Rights, any country signed up to the Convention can restrict the human rights of their prisoners if it is in the interest the people of that country to do so.
+Under the European Convention on Human Rights and Prison Law, any country signed up to the Convention can restrict the human rights of its prisoners if it is in the interest of the people of that country to do so.

 Article 5 also allows for lawful detention for other more unusual reasons, including: